 Maintained by: M, G & Stef (contact us) Since: April 7, 2004 Online now: Hits today: Visits:

-Special thanks to Annie, Claudia, Nicole, Sebastian and Arya for all of their content contributions.
+Special thanks to Annie, Claudia, Nicole, Sebastian, Arya, Eden, Clara and Kev for all of their content contributions.

 Eva Green Web is a non-profit fansite.
 We are in no way affiliated with Eva Green, her management, her agency and etcetera.
 All photos and media are being used under the Fair Copyright Law 107 and are copyright to their respective owners.
 No infringement is intended.